sammyflemington/GodotCodeSamples/README.md

 **Pinpoint** is a juicy roguelike action game that leans heavily into a grappling hook movement ability.
 I learned a lot about game architecture from Blagmoz, and wanted to make Pinpoint as modular and expandable as possible.
 To do this, I use the composition design pattern which allows almost all of the code in the game to be reusable in many different scenarios.

-Pinpoint is still in early development.
+Pinpoint is still in early development, and unlike Blagmoz, is made with Godot 4.2.2.

 https://github.com/user-attachments/assets/b03c890b-5986-4bae-921f-6d9cafdcf310